audiojs/audio-buffer-list/readme.md

 ### `list.each((buffer, index, offset) => {}, from=0, to=-0)`

-Iterate over buffers from the indicated offset.
-Buffers can be modified in-place.
+Iterate over buffers from the indicated range.
+Buffers can be modified in-place during the iterating.

 ## [AudioBuffer](https://github.com/audiojs/audio-buffer) properties & methods